bradleyjay/datadog_test/datadog/answers.md

 We've seen large jobs receive resources from a cluster management system, then simply sit, using up those resources but not solving the intended job.
 Other times, when a job has ended, a computational node resource may not release properly, creating an unusable zombie node.
 On our physical cluster, our cluster administrator fixes those *manually* today by forcing a node restart, despite the size and importance of our cluster's health and efficiency.

 I'm not sure that's uncommon, unfortunately.
 Datadog could be a great way to report when a node has locked up or become unresponsive.
 While we have excellent cluster management software, it doesn't provide the kind of historical, behavior-based comparison Datadog uses to automatically report events.
 For a large job, Email Alerts would mean *not* losing a full weekend of computational time over a hung process; on a typical 20-150 nodes, 72 hours is an enormous amount of wasted resources.
-Where jobs are generally under a deadline, that timesavings could be critical - contracts/bids get missed when jobs like those fail.
+Where jobs are generally under a deadline, that time savings could be critical - contracts/bids get missed when jobs like those fail.